 Making A Shoulder Injury Claim With Our No Win No Fee Lawyers

-- You do not need to pay them anything upfront for them to start working on your claim.
+You do not need to pay any solicitor’s fee upfront for them to start working on your claim.

-- Not having to pay any service fees during the duration of your claim.
+Not having to pay any solicitor service fees during the duration of your claim.

-- If your claim is unsuccessful, you will not be required to pay them a fee for their services.
+If your claim is unsuccessful, you will not be required to pay them a solicitor’s fee for their services.

-If your lawyer succeeds with your claim, you will pay them a success fee out of your compensation award.
-The percentage that can be deducted as this fee is legally capped.
+If your lawyer secures compensation, you will pay them a success fee for their work.
+The percentage that can be deducted from your compensation is legally capped.

 To find out if you could be eligible to work with one of our No Win No Fee lawyers for your shoulder injury claim, you can contact our advisors.
 They are available 24 hours a day to offer you free advice and help answer your questions.